-Code 3206949 ADV ORT CLI TR III 1(0-3-1)

-Advanced Orthodontic Clinical Training III
+Code 3206949 ADV ORT CLI TR III 1(0-3-1) Advanced Orthodontic Clinical Training III

-- -finishing the orthodontic cases - -evaluation the treatment effect and presentation of the complete cases - -preparation of document required for referred cases

-- -undertake orthodontic treatment to the final stage - -evaluate treatment effects on different malocclusions - -prepare well document records for referred cases - -perform case presentations and discussion

-Clinical training for competent to provide final stage of treatment for complete case or referred case, preparation well-document records and evaluation for both complete cases as well as referred cases.
+- Aims of the course The aims of the course are to provide skill in -finishing the orthodontic cases -evaluation the treatment effect and presentation of the complete cases -preparation of document required for referred cases - Attainment targets (Learning outcome) After complete this course the participant will competent to -undertake orthodontic treatment to the final stage -evaluate treatment effects on different malocclusions -prepare well document records for referred cases -perform case presentations and discussion - 3.
+Course description and timetable Clinical training for competent to provide final stage of treatment for complete case or referred case, preparation well-document records and evaluation for both complete cases as well as referred cases.

-1- 6 Clinical training